 One of my clients recently came to me with an interesting problem.
 Their Dell computer monitor had ghosting images, strange lines, purple areas, and blurry text.

 I initially thought it was a bad monitor.
 This had been ruled out with the client using a spare LCD screen to check.
-So an update of all the display drivers was in order to check that there was not corruption caused by old computer drivers.
+So an update of all the display drivers was done in order to check that there was no corruption caused by old computer drivers.

 The computer monitor ghosting problem was still there.
 This problem was very noticeable on a black background.
 Computer icons would show up in the top left corner of the black screen.